testflows/TestFlows-WebSite/source/handbook/index.md

 **{% testflows %}** is an open-source software testing framework that can be used for functional, integration, acceptance and unit testing across various teams.
-It is designed to provide complete control of how tests are written and executed by allowing to write tests and define test [flow](#Flow-is) explicitly as [Python] code.
+It is designed to provide complete control of how tests are written and executed by allowing you to write tests and define test [flow](#Flow-is) explicitly as [Python] code.
 It uses [everything is a test] approach with the focus on giving test authors flexibility in writing and running their tests.
 It's designed to meet the needs of small QA groups at software startup companies